 Nielsen is the author of several books, and her writing has been featured in media outlets such as The New York Times, The Wall Street Journal, Tech & Learning, and T.H.E.
 Journal.

 Folks, let’s meet The Innovative Educator.
-She is Lisa Nielsen.
+Her name is Lisa Nielsen.
 One of the multi-awarded education influencers in the US and has been sharing her inspiration, innovation, and creativity with all the educators in the world.

 With her incredible qualities as an educator, she has been recognized as one of the top 100 influencers in education in the United States.
 In fact, the United States Department of Education recognized her as an admirable ‘connected educator’.
 Certainly, being a connected educator is among her great passions.